top of page

 Employers use the I-140 Petition to ask USCIS to classify an employee as eligible for an immigrant visa based on employment.

 The employer generally files the I-140 petition for the employee.
-Applicants for EB-1 Green Card or EB-2 Green Card with NIV can self-petition.
+However, EB-1 or EB-2 Green Card applicants with NIW can self-petition.

-Filed a Form I-485, Application to Register Permanent Residence or Adjust Status, and it has been pending for 180 days or more; and
+• You have filed a Form I-485, Application to Register Permanent Residence or Adjust Status, and it has been pending for 180 days or more and

-If you request to change jobs or employers under INA 204(j) while your Form I-140 is pending, the Form I-140 must be approved before USCIS may approve your portability request.
+If you request to change jobs or employers while your Form I-140 is pending, the Form I-140 must be approved before USCIS may approve your portability request.

 4. I-485 Application for adjustment of status

-If you are in the United States, the I-485 Application to Register Permanent Residence or Adjust Status is the second step in the process after the approval of the I-140 Petition.
+If you are in the United States, the I-485 Application to Register Permanent Residence or Adjust Status is the next step in the process following the approval of the I-140 Petition.

-When filing the I-485 Application, you will need to provide information about your family, address, and employment history.
-You will also need to provide certain documents, including your birth certificate, passport, children’s birth certificates, and I-94 admission form.
+When filing the I-485 Application, you must provide information about your family, address, and employment history.
+You must also submit certain documents, including your birth certificate, passport, children’s birth certificates, and I-94 admission form.

-After you file the application, you will receive a receipt from USCIS showing your priority date.
-You will be able to use the receipt number to keep track of your case status on the USCIS portal.
+Once you apply, USCIS will send you a receipt with your priority date and receipt number.
+You can use this number to track your case status on the USCIS portal.

 5. Consular Processing

-The DS-260 Immigrant Visa Electronic Application can only be filed after the approval of the I-140 Visa Petition.
+If you are currently outside of the U.S. the next step after the approval of the I-140 Petition will be the filing of the DS-260 Immigrant Visa Electronic Application.
 After USCIS approves the petition, they will transfer the case to the Department of State's National Visa Center (NVC) for pre-processing.
 NVC will send you a Welcome Letter by email or physical mail.

 The NVC will notify the petitioner and you (the beneficiary) when the visa petition is received and again when an immigrant visa number is about to become available.
 They will also notify you when you must submit immigrant visa processing fees (commonly referred to as “fee bills”) and supporting documentation.